-A student loan can be a great tool to pay for an undergraduate degree or graduate program, it might also come with a credit check.
-But there are also no credit check student loans available, too.
+A student loan can be a great tool to pay for an undergraduate degree or graduate program — it might also come with a credit check.
+But you can find student loans that don’t require a credit check.

 Here’s a look at which student loans require a credit check (and other options if your credit is less than stellar):

-Federal student loans are the only student loans that don’t come with a credit check.
-These loans are backed by the U.S. government, and you can apply for them by filling out the Free Application for Federal Student Aid (FAFSA).
+Federal student loans don’t come with a credit check.
+They’re backed by the U.S. government, and you can apply for one by filling out the Free Application for Federal Student Aid (FAFSA).

-Here are the types of federal student loans that don’t require a credit check:
+Types of federal student loans that don’t require a credit check include:

-- Direct subsidized loans: Subsidized loans are available to undergraduate students with financial need.
+- Direct Subsidized Loans: Subsidized loans are available to undergraduate students with financial need.
 With these loans, the government covers Interest charges while you’re in school.
-After you graduate, interest rates are kept low by the government.

-- Direct unsubsidized loans: Unsubsidized loans are available to both undergraduate and graduate students, and they don’t take financial need into account.
-Unlike subsidized loans, unsubsidized loans start charging interest right away.
+- Direct Unsubsidized Loans: Unsubsidized loans are available to both undergraduate and graduate students, and they don’t take financial need into account.
+Unlike subsidized loans, you’ll be responsible for the interest that accrues on unsubsidized loans right away.
 But they can still be a good deal if you need to borrow for school.

-While you don’t need a credit score to qualify for most federal student loans, there are other important requirements to be aware of.
-Here’s what you need to qualify for federal student loans:
+While you don’t need a credit score to qualify for most federal student loans, you will need to meet some other important requirements, including:

 - A valid Social Security number